JDRL96/Quantum-Classic-Miztli-Tic-Tac-Toe-/README.md

 Current capabilities:
 	*	Two-player game of Tic-Tac-Toe (known as Miztli=Gato=Cat in Nahuatl and Mexican spanish) using voice commands in Spanish and Nahuatl.
-	*	Visualizations for Jupyter notebook/Google colab.
+	*	Visualizations using Jupyter notebooks/Google colab.
 	*	Classic and Quantum version of the Tic-Tac-Toe game deployed.
 	*	Supported Languages: Spanish and Nahuatl from Sierra Norte of Puebla.